 The second day on our classic 5 day Inca Trail Trek, we wake up early to continue trekking along the valley created by the Kusichaca river, gradually climbing until we reach the farming community of Wayllabamba 3100m/ 10,170 feet.
 This would be night one of the famous 4 day Inca trail trek.
 All along the way we see spectacular views of the Vilcanota mountain range on the opposite side of the Urubamba River, where the impressive Veronica peak reigns high in the region at 5,832m/ 19,133 feet.
 Not to mention the diversity of wild flora and fauna that can be found all along the valley.
 Continuing through the trail, we get to Wayllabamba which is the lunch spot and after that one, we begin the most difficult part of the trek, which consists of an abrupt and steep ascent that stretches for 8km and reaches the first mountain pass in the Inca Trail, the Abra Warmihuañusca (Dead Woman pass).
 We only climb half way up the pass, stopping at Llulluchapampa, where we camp and spend the night at 3,840m/ 12,598 feet.

 It is really important to take it slow and steady before the pass.
 Some people find this pass hard, at 4,215m/ 13,776ft you really have to manage your pace and breathing to move up and over this big hurdle.
 Trekking at altitude needs to be managed correctly.
 Speak to us about how to train and prepare.
 We will have done the bulk of the climb the day before.
 We will hike up 375m/ 1,230 feet to the Dead Women pass.
 Prior training is needed to complete this trek.
 Once over the pass we will move into another amazing valley and drop 700m/ 2,296ft and pass Pacaymayu 3,500m/ 11,480ft.
-We will continue back up hill to Runkurakay and Sayacmarca.
+We will continue back up hill to Runkurakay and Sayaqmarka.
 We will continue on further on the Inca Trail an set up our camp in Phuyupatamarca 3,670m/ 12,040 feet we have the most astonishing sun set and spend the night there in this amazing place.

-|On the final day of your Classic 5 day Inca Trail Trek, we will rise early at 3am walk to the check point and wait for Machu Picchu to open.
-It will take one hour to the amazing Sun Gate.
-We will aim to see the sun rise over Machu picchu from the Inti Punku (Sun Gate).
-The remainder of the day is spent exploring this fabulous ancient city of the Inca’s, climbing Huayna Picchu or get lost in the city of Machu Picchu.
-The scenery is spectacular and so rewarding to finally arrive at this famous destination.
+The following morning we will return to Machu Picchu for a full guided tour of the ruins and then return all the way back to Cusco.
 Trekking the Inca Trial is one of the world’s greatest treks and one that may chance your life.
 This trekking experience deep in the Peruvian Andes gives you insight into how intuitive and resourceful the Inca People were.
 These true mountain tribes were genuinely remarkable people, completing the entire Inca Trail in one day.
 On our classic 5 day Inca Trail trek to Machu Picchu, we will be following the traditional Inca Trail in one of the world’s most unique and famous trekking trails.
 The journey to Machu Picchu will leave you inspired with true admiration for the incredible Incan people who ran these trials over 500 years ago.

 |Why not climb Huayna Picchu overlooking the lost city of Machu Picchu, giving you a different perspective of this wondrous place.
 This climb needs to be booked along side your Inca trail booking.
-Check out our up coming treks in 2018|
+Check out our up coming treks|

 View Inca Trail to Macchu Picchu in a larger map

 Arrive in Cusco, Peru where you will be picked up from the airport and transferred to comfortable hotel.
 You are free to do some sight seeing in this unique and magical city.
 After you have settled in at your hotel go out and tour the City of Cusco.
 The afternoon is free to rest, acclimatize, and sight see around Cusco.
-However, we strongly urge you to take it easy, go for a walk and drink plenty of water, as Cusco sits at 3,400m/ 11,152 ft above sea level and you are at high altitude with 30% less oxygen than sea level.
+However, we strongly urge you to take it easy, go for a walk and drink plenty of water, as Cusco sits at 3,400m/ 11,152 feet above sea level and you are at high altitude with 30% less oxygen than sea level.
 You will need to stay well hydrated.

 It is important to spend two night in Cusco before the trek so we recommend our full day private sacred valley tour including: Pisaq remains, Pisaq market, local corn beer brewery, Ollantaytambo remains, Ollantaytambo village and return to Cusco.
 The Pisaq and Ollantaytambo remains are very special experiences in themselves, along with mixing with the culture, this day will live long in the memory.
 This day also gives your body a chance to acclimatize to the lower levels of oxygen.
 After a long way you will return to your hotel in Cusco.
 The day your will start at 8am and finish at 6pm.